2025 World Jigsaw Puzzle Championship

 The 2025 World Jigsaw Puzzle Championship is the fifth edition of the World Jigsaw Puzzle Championships organized by the World Jigsaw Puzzle Federation (WJPF).
-It will be held between 15 and 21 September in Valladolid, Spain.
+It was held between 15 and 21 September in Valladolid, Spain.

 Events and rules

 The Championship included the 3 classical events: individual, pairs, and team.
 Each event had classifications rounds and a grand final.
 And this time also an Organizations WJPF Team Competition and a Guinness World Record attempt will be held.

 Individual event

 First round (6 groups): Each individual participant makes a jigsaw puzzles of 500 pieces in the maximum period of 90 minutes.
 The fastest 85 participants in order of classification of each group move onto the semifinals.
 Of all the countries that have not achieved any representatives in the second round, the participant from each of those countries (up to 15) that has achieved the best position in the first round will advance to the next round.

 Semifinals (3 groups): Each participant makes a jigsaw puzzles of 500 pieces in the maximum period of 75 minutes.
 The fastest 60 participant of each grupo in order of classification move into the final.

 Final (180 participants): Each participant makes a jigsaw puzzles of 500 pieces in the maximum period of 75 minutes and the fastest one to finish it is the world champion.